mtlynch/mtlynch.io/_pages/hiring-content-writers/5-terminating-writers.md

 ## Termination is part of the process

-After a termination, it's easy to feel discouraged.
+After letting a writer go, it's easy to feel discouraged.
 You've invested hours into screening and training a writer only to throw it all away and start from scratch.
 Depending on how you structured compensation, you may have even paid them for an article that's too shoddy to publish.
 That's never a good feeling.

 Instead of allowing the termination to bring you down, recognize the positives.
 Each iteration of this process gives you a better sense of what you want, helps you more quickly distinguish between good and bad candidates, and improves your skills as a manager.